VedAstro/VedAstro/README.md

 The first line of code for this project was written in 2014.
 Back then it was a simple desktop software, with no UI and only text display.
 With continued support from users, this project has steadily developed to what it is today.
-Helping people from all over the world.🌍
+Helping people from all over the world 🌍

 # Credits &amp; Reference
 ![bv-raman-rao](https://user-images.githubusercontent.com/43817262/226793913-493ca156-cb69-4109-bbe4-3007f57a3941.png)